mohimanilab/TransDiscovery/README.md

 ### TransDiscovery pipeline
 The TransDiscovery pipeline contains two major step:
-####Intergrating Association network with BioTransformer result
+#### Intergrating Association network with BioTransformer result
-This step is designed
+This step is designed to identify candidate biotransformations by matching the association network with BioTransformer results.
+In this step the input files will be the generated association network and the BioTransformer predicted substrate-product molecules pairs.
+If (i) a strong positive correlation exist between the enzyme/strain and the identified product, (ii) a strong negative correlation exist between the enzyme/strain and the identified substrate, then the software will output the substrate, product and enzyme/strain as candidate biotransformation.

+The input parameters are:

+* `CLUSTERID1`: The cluster index for the first node in an edge
+* `CLUSTERID2`: The cluster index for the second node in an edge